Caterpillar posts higher first-quarter profit, raises outlook

-Caterpillar Inc (CAT.N) on Thursday posted quarterly profit that topped estimates and raised its full-year outlook on a stronger-than-expected rebound in sales to the construction industry.
+April 24 Caterpillar Inc on Thursday posted quarterly profit that topped estimates and raised its full-year outlook on a stronger-than-expected rebound in sales to the construction industry.

-The world's largest maker of earth-moving machinery posted a first-quarter net profit of $922 million (548 million pounds), or $1.61 a share, compared with $880 million, or $1.32 a share, during the comparable quarter last year.
+The world's largest maker of earth-moving machinery posted a first-quarter net profit of $922 million, or $1.61 a share, compared with $880 million, or $1.32 a share, during the comparable quarter last year.

 With restructuring costs factored in, Caterpillar made a profit of $1.44 a share.